prdktntwcklr/atmega-tdd-example/README.md

 docker compose run unit-tests
 ```

-This should shown that all tests are passing successfully.
+This should show that all tests are passing successfully.

 ## Further reading

-Grenning, J. W. (2011) *Test driven development in C.* Raleigh, NC: Pragmatic
+Grenning, J. W. (2011): *Test-Driven Development for Embedded C.* Raleigh, NC:
-Programmers.
+Pragmatic Programmers.